kumahq/kuma/docs/madr/decisions/011-mesh-traffic-route.md

   ...
 ```

+Note that it's not a valid configuration to have a `requestRedirect` and
+`backendRefs` specified or both `requestRedirect` and `urlRewrite`.

 Note that in Gateway API, filters are also available on a _per-backend_ basis (`HTTPBackendRef.filters`).
 We leave this option open for our policy in the future.